-- Mom goes to bed ON TIME.
+- Mom goes to bed ON TIME (at 9pm).
 Seriously.
-The above schedule will only be helpful if moms follow it.
+The above schedule will only be helpful if mom follows it.

 - No screens 30 minutes before bedtime.
 Libraries still lend books…and they are FREE!

-- When baby wakes, go into the nursery and say nothing.
+- When baby wakes, whoever is “on duty” goes into the nursery and says nothing.
 If it is a diaper change that is needed, attend to it with no talking, cooing, or snuggling.
-If it is a bottle that is required, then give the bottle with no talking, cooing, or snuggling.
-It is essential that you do not turn the lights on because your baby will be confused that you are running your daytime routines.
+If it is a feeding that is required, then give the feeding (breast or bottle) with no talking, cooing, or snuggling.
+It is essential that you do not turn the lights on because your baby will get confused, think that you are running your daytime routine.
 Remember that consistency is key and you are training your child to understand that waking in the middle of the night is no problem, he gets his needs met, and he goes back to sleep.

 If the habit of co-sleeping has already been established, that will take some undoing.
 And that’s what a parent coach is for!